Debate On ICE Protests, Immigration, And Israel vs Iran!

 Okay.

-You know, the fact that you're so brave to go ahead and put yourself out there and try to speak the truth of what's actually going on.
+I appreciate all the fact that you're so brave to go ahead and put yourself out there and try to speak the truth of what's actually going on.

-there's also another part of me that thinks that like we'll get closer and closer
+There's also another part of me that thinks that, like, we'll get closer and closer.

-Man to kind of turn the narrative, right?
+to kind of turn to narrative, right?

-We certain people like Ben Shapiro, Jordan Peterson, a lot of these guys are starting to lose influence now, and other people that have been suppressed for a very long time are finally being able to get some limelight.
+And other people that have been suppressed for a very long time are finally being able to get some limelight.

-So um, you know, since censorship has receded, now we're able to actually have a battle of ideas.
+So, you know, since censorship has receded, now we're able to actually have a battle of ideas.

 So we'll see what happens.

-It seems like uh despite things don't seem to go our way, I think it pushes us closer and closer and closer to most people finding out the truth.
+I think it pushes us closer and closer and closer to most people finding out the truth.

 So appreciate you for being the beacon of light and truth and what's going on today.